bow-swift/nef/README.md

 </p>

-`nef`, short for [Nefertiti](https://en.wikipedia.org/wiki/Nefertiti), mother of Ankhesenamun, is a set tool to ease the **creation of documentation** in the form of Xcode Playgrounds.
-It provides compile-time **verification** of documentation, exports it in **Markdown** format that can be consumed by [Jekyll](https://jekyllrb.com/) to generate websites, and export [Carbon](https://carbon.now.sh/) snippets for given Xcode Playground.
+`nef`, short for [Nefertiti](https://en.wikipedia.org/wiki/Nefertiti), mother of Ankhesenamun, is a toolset to ease the **creation of documentation** in the form of Xcode Playgrounds.
+It provides compile-time **verification** of documentation, exports it in **Markdown** format that can be consumed by [Jekyll](https://jekyllrb.com/) to generate websites, and export [Carbon](https://carbon.now.sh/) snippets for a given Xcode Playground.

 `nef` is inspired by [ΛNK](https://github.com/arrow-kt/ank) for Kotlin and [tut](https://github.com/tpolecat/tut) for Scala.